Análise dos Torneios de Blackjack no Dazardbet Casino

 This Is Running for Your Life: Essays, published by Farrar, Straus & Giroux in 2013, was named a best book of the year by the New Yorker, the National Post, Flavorwire, and other publications.

 Pure Flame, her second book of nonfiction, was published by FSG in June, 2021.
+It was named a New York Times Book Review Editors’ Choice and one of the best books of 2021 by The Walrus magazine.

 She lives in Brooklyn.